Bill Summary for H 966 (2019-2020)

 Section 5.7 2020 Census Preparation Reserve

-Amendment #21 requires that $400,000 for 2019-20 be transferred from the OSHR Minimum of Market Reserve and $350,000 for 2019-20 be transferred from the Pending Legislation Reserve, to the 2020 Census Preparation Reserve created in this section.
-Requires those funds to be managed by OSBE and used for material and outreach related to statewide preparation for the 2020 US Census.
+Amendment #44 makes clarifying changes to amendment #21, which requires that $400,000 for 2019-20 be transferred from the OSHR Minimum of Market Reserve and $350,000 for 2019-20 be transferred from the Pending Legislation Reserve, to the 2020 Census Preparation Reserve (Reserve) created in this section.
+Specifies that the specified funds are reduced from those reserves rather than transferred, and that the specified $750,000 appropriated in the Act (rather than transferred to the Reserve) for the Reserve is to be managed by the Office of State Budget and Management and used as previously specified.
+Makes conforming changes.

 Part VII.
 Public Instruction